mobtexting/mobtexting-sms-module-plugin-for-vtiger/README.md

 After installed, login admin panel and you can see left side `setting / CRM Setting` so open that option and choose `modules` and you can see `module management` page.

-Right side top you can see the `Import Module from zip` button click and open it will open a new  page then select the "accept" option and then it will ask which zip folder you would like to install so choose the `module zip floder` after click the import button.
+Right side top you can see the `Import Module from zip` button click and open it will open a new  page then select the `accept` option and then it will ask which zip folder you would like to install so choose the `module zip floder` after click the import button.

 It will give a warning of `SMS Notifier Exits` don't worry about that juct select the `Update Now` button it willbe installing.